Biogen raises outlook as new MS drug again tops forecasts

-(Reuters) - Biogen Idec Inc (BIIB.O) on Wednesday raised its full-year earnings and revenue forecasts as first-quarter sales of its new Tecfidera multiple sclerosis drug extended a run of eclipsing Wall Street sales expectations.
+(Reuters) - Biogen Idec Inc (BIIB.O) on Wednesday reported a higher first-quarter profit as sales of its new Tecfidera multiple sclerosis drug extended a run of eclipsing Wall Street sales expectations, and the U.S. biotechnology company raised its full-year forecasts.

 Tecfidera racked up sales of $506 million for the quarter, easily topping analysts’ expectations of about $440 million and the previous quarter’s sales of $398 million.